Jittering jets promote dust formation in core-collapse supernovae: Point-symmetry of dust morphologies

 \subsection{Point-symmetry of dust in Cassiopeia A}

-In Figure \ref{Fig:CassiopeiaJWST} I present a JWST image adapted from \cite{Milisavljevicetal2024}, and with additional marks by \cite{BearSoker2025}.
+In Figure \ref{Fig:CassiopeiaJWST} I present a JWST image of Cassiopeia A adapted from \cite{Milisavljevicetal2024}, and with additional marks by \cite{BearSoker2025}.
 Studies have shown that Cassiopeia A contains dust (e.g., \citealt{Barlowetal2010, Arendtetal2014, DeLoozeetal2017, Priestleyetal2022}), but only the high-resolution images by JWST allowed \cite{BearSoker2025} to identify the point-symmetric structure in the IR clearly.
 The red and orange colors indicate the presence of dust.
 Most of the dust is located in the north and northeast, which may be related to circumstellar material from pre-explosion evolution, such as in a binary system (e.g., \citealt{Hiraietal2020}).
 However, the clumps OC2b and OC5b also contain dust.
-They are part of the rich point-symmetric morphology that \cite{BearSoker2025} identified in Cassiopeia A. The filament OC5a, the counter feature of OC5b, also seems to contain dust.
+They are part of the rich point-symmetric morphology that \cite{BearSoker2025} identified in Cassiopeia A. The OC5a filament, the counterfeature of OC5b, also appears to contain dust.

 Another possible dusty pair is the two sides of line L10.
 At the north edge of line L10, there is an orange clump, likely a dusty clump.
 At the south edge of line L10, there is an orange arc.
 According to the JJEM, the two opposite arcs marked by \cite{BearSoker2025} with dashed yellow curved lines were compressed by two opposite jets of a pair.
+I suggest that the jets compressed the gas, and the high density of the jet-compressed zones facilitated dust formation.
+Note that the general dust distribution in Cassiopeia A has a concentration in the north.